Gungnir: Exploiting Stylistic Features in Images for Backdoor Attacks on Diffusion Models: Method

+Following prior works, we formalize the backdoor attack scenario for DMs through a game-theoretic model that involves two parties: attackers with privileged training access and defenders with model access.
 In our threat model, to inject backdoors into DMs, attackers have permission to manipulate the training process and can poison a certain percentage of toxic data \cite{rickroll,villan}.
 After this, attackers can access the model and use any data from the input space as input.